galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 ## Barcode Extraction

+> ### {% icon comment %} Note
+>
+> Before performing the barcode extraction process, it is recommended that you familiarise yourself with the concepts of barcodes within multiplexed FASTQ data as given by the [*Understanding Barcodes*]({{site.baseurl}}{% link topics/transcriptomics/tutorials/scrna-umis/tutorial.md %}) hands-on material.
+>
+{: .comment}

-We will be demultiplexing our FASTQ batch data by performing barcode extraction whilst making use of the provided barcodes file to filter for *specific* cell barcodes.
+We will be demultiplexing our FASTQ batch data by performing barcode extraction whilst also making use of the provided barcodes file to filter for *specific* cell barcodes.

 > ### {% icon hands_on %} Hands-on: Barcode Extraction
 >